 It’s important to note what an MQL is not.

 A person that has been thrown into your funnel via filling out a form, attending a webinar, or other means may not be interested in purchasing at all.

 They are a suspect and need to be weeded out before wasting a sales call.

 Prospects, on the other hand, are genuinely looking for a solution like the one you offer.
 Prospects should be measured, qualified and sent through to the sales team—once an MQL hits the criteria to be moved, they become an SQL.

-The MQL’s start as newly entered leads into the funnel and remain MQL’s until they are:
+The MQLs start as newly discovered leads that are entered into the funnel.
+They remain MQL’s until they are:

 - Qualified for sales